College essays are stressful enough. And that blinking mouse cursor on a blank document screen never makes things easier!

 Don’t forget who’s reading the essay.

-One other trap students might fall into is looking at the college essay writing process as just another step in a laundry list of steps.
+One other trap students might fall into is looking at the college essay writing process as just another step in a laundry list of steps (especially when they have a number of colleges they're applying to).
 The misconception here is that as long as they can write something in order to check the box and get it out the door, they are primed for the next step.

 This myth couldn’t be further from the truth!